mario-areias/blog/content/post/my-thoughts-covidapp/index.md

 Be careful with any analysis regarding this app (including mine!), we are all people working in fulltime jobs, trying to do something good in this pandemic.
 There are many people out there trying to help and working together to make this app as safe and sound as possible.
 There are twitter threads, blog posts and even a discord server full of people doing reverse engineering.
 You can find a good summary of their [findings here](https://docs.google.com/document/d/17GuApb1fG3Bn0_DVgDQgrtnd_QO3foBl7NVb8vaWeKc/preview#).

-Also, be careful with hot takes out there, being from CEOs or influencers, they don't have expertise to say if the app is safe or not ([halo effect](https://en.wikipedia.org/wiki/Halo_effect) is a powerful thing).
+Also, be careful with hot takes out there, being from CEOs or influencer who don't have expertise to say if the app is safe or not ([halo effect](https://en.wikipedia.org/wiki/Halo_effect) is a powerful thing).
 Look for advice from experts who _actually_ spent time analising the app and look for evidence.

 ## My thoughts

 First, I want to address the fact that some people are concerned about the privacy implications of the app.
-I strongly believe this is a valid concern, story is full of examples of what happen when we trust the government blindly.
+I strong believe this is a valid concern, story is full of examples of what happens when we trust the Government blindly.

 The narrative that some people are saying "but you give your data to Google and Facebook" is a bad one, particularly coming from security professionals.
 Different people have different threat models and some of them include Government.
 Activists, politicians and even journalists have been targeted by Governments before.
-Education and evidence is the best way to convince people to install, shaming them is not, we can do better.
+Education and evidence is the best way to ease people concerns and as security professional that should be our approach, anything related to

-Having said that, I spent around 6-8 hours looking into COVIDSAfe Android App (no, that's enough for a deep analysis) and I didn't see any big problems into it, at least, not for the users themselves.
+Having said that, I spent around 6-8 hours looking into COVIDSafe Android App (no, that's enough for a deep analysis) and I didn't see any big problems into it, at least, not for the users themselves.
 The app is far from be completely private or without problems, but it does take privacy seriously to an certain extent.

-That doesn't mean there are no shortcomings, there are and I elaborate on them in the next section (which will be a bit more technical), including lack of transparency in the design and implementation of this app.
+That doesn't mean there are no shortcomings, they exist and I elaborate on them in the next section (which will be a bit more technical), including lack of transparency in the design and implementation of this app.

 But I appreciate the work done here, don't forget the people developing this app are also in the pandemic and have their own problems too.
 They did the best they could in a tight schedule and difficult situation.
 My intent with this post is to help highlight possible problems (and solutions) and to make COVIDSafe even better.